Gokay-Jordy-S3-Onderzoek/CORS-Research/README.md

 ];
 ```

+## What is the difference between having CORS enabled and disabled?

+The internet allows people and companies to connect with each other and share information.
+That information may be private, which nobody else except the intended origin is allowed to read, or it's public data, allowed to be used for someone's private project or a school assignment.

+You have to be in control of which data can be requested by an unknown machine.
+Your API could be returning private user data or other data used by your own application.
+You don't want outside origins to be requesting those endpoints.
+In a case like that you would setup your CORS to only allow the origin of your own application.
+That would cause all the other origins to receive an error message in their console when they request your resource.

+If you request a resource for your own project and get a CORS error, and the server is not yours, there's nothing really you can do.
+The server has to be setup to allow your origin to make a request.

+There's many APIs that serve public data, there's a weather API, movie API, crime statistics API, and many more.
+APIs like that don't serve data that's private for one application, but rather data for everyone to request and work with.
+Alot of them don't even require API keys.
+Those APIs are examples of applications that don't have a strict CORS setup.
+You would know that, because you receive the data from the server and not that famous CORS error.

 ## Sources

 -   [1^]() Dahan, M. (2021, November 3). *What are cors attacks and how can you prevent them?* Comparitech.
 Retrieved November 15, 2022, from https://www.comparitech.com/blog/information-security/cors-attacks-prevent/